haikion/afi-sync/README.md

 ## Qt Creator set-up in Windows

 AFISync requires following: MSVC-14, libTorrent 1.1.1 or later and Boost 1.63.0 or later.
-For simplicity you may use makeDynamicDeps.bat script inside build-scripts directory which compiles all the required DLL's. libtorrent-rasterbar-1.1.1.7z and boost_1_63_0.7z need to placed inside ..\src directory in order for it to work.
+For simplicity you may use makeDynamicDeps.bat script inside make-scripts directory which compiles all the required DLL's. libtorrent-rasterbar-1.1.1.7z and boost_1_63_0.7z need to placed inside ..\src directory in order for it to work.
 Example directory structure:
 > afisync\afi-sync (files pulled from git)
 > afisync\src (sources for libraries)